Preparing for NERC CIP-015-1: Internal Network Security Monitoring for Electric Utilities

 • Network Monitoring & Threat Detection: AI-driven network monitoring and threat detection quickly identifies any anomalous activity in a CIP-networked environment, including within trusted zones where critical assets reside.

-• Dashboards & Reporting: A NERC CIP-specific content pack helps teams demonstrate compliance for auditors quickly, and our dashboards, query capabilities and forensic tools identify root causes, enhance incident response efforts and facilitate NERC CIP incident reporting requirements.
+• Dashboards & Reporting: A NERC CIP content pack helps teams demonstrate compliance for auditors quickly, and our dashboards, query capabilities and forensic tools identify root causes, enhance incident response efforts and facilitate NERC CIP reporting requirements.

 To see how Nozomi Networks’ solution supports NERC CIP compliance requirements, download our mapping guide below.